actions-marketplace-validations/benthillerkus_processing-problem-matcher/README.md

-# gcc-problem-matcher
+# processing-problem-matcher

-Github Action to [problem match](https://github.com/actions/toolkit/blob/master/docs/problem-matchers.md) output from `gcc`.
+Github Action to [problem match](https://github.com/actions/toolkit/blob/master/docs/problem-matchers.md) output from `processing-java`.
 This allows warnings and errors from the compiler to be prominently featured in pull requests like so:

 ![Matcher in action in pull request](/images/example-pull-request.png?raw=true)